Skip to Content

 Need to modify a court order for child support?
 Call my firm.

-When a family is separated by divorce, one parent may end up paying child support to the other parent in order to provide financial security for their children.
+When a family is separated by divorce, one parent may be required to pay child support to the other parent to ensure the financial security of their children.
 If you are paying child support to your former spouse and you have had a significant change in circumstances, you may need to file a child support modification to adjust the agreement to reflect these circumstances.
 Or, conversely, if you are a parent who is receiving support from an ex-spouse and something occurs that means you need more financial help for your children, a modification can be sought through the court.

 Modifying a Child Support Order in Jacksonville, FL